Sarthakgupta2000/Algorithms/README.md

 # Algorithms
-A series of useful algorithms I discovered and then implemented in cpp
+A series of useful,interesting algorithms I discovered and then implemented in cpp